messagemedia/messagemedia-rest-api-csharp-sdk/docs/MessagingReportsApi.md

             var apiInstance = new MessagingReportsApi();
             var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | End date time for report window.
 By default, the timezone for this parameter will be taken from the account settings for the account associated with the credentials used to make the request, or the account included in the Account parameter.
 This can be overridden using the timezone parameter per request. var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Start date time for report window.
 By default, the timezone for this parameter will be taken from the account settings for the account associated with the credentials used to make the request, or the account included in the Account parameter.
-This can be overridden using the timezone parameter per request. var account = account_example;  // string | Filter results by a specific account.
+This can be overridden using the timezone parameter per request. var accounts = accounts_example;  // string | Filter results by specific accounts.
 By default results will be returned for the account associated with the authentication credentials and all sub accounts. (optional) var destinationAddressCountry = destinationAddressCountry_example;  // string | Filter results by destination address country. (optional) var destinationAddress = destinationAddress_example;  // string | Filter results by destination address. (optional) var messageFormat = messageFormat_example;  // string | Filter results by message format. (optional)